-The Pitti Palace is just paces away, and the Ponte Vecchio is a five-minute walk.
+The Pitti Palace is just a moment’s walk away, and the Ponte Vecchio is a five-minute walk.
 If you cross the river, you’ll reach the Duomo, Piazza Della Signoria, and the Uffizi, which are all less than a 10-minute walk away.
-Each of the 13 rooms has its own distinct personality, with antique treasures, roll-top tubs, and creative artwork is strewn about.
+Each of the 13 rooms has its own distinct personality, with antique treasures, roll-top tubs, and creative artwork strewn about.

 As one of the best places to stay in Tuscany without a car, it’s easy to access the region’s other areas thanks to the Santa Maria Novella train station which is only a 15-minute walk away.

 Nearby attractions: Cappella Brancacci, Via Maggio, Pitti Palace, Boboli Gardens

 Looking for where to stay in Tuscany without a car?
 If you’re traveling in style, consider AdAstra.
 This fashionable hotel is located in Europe’s largest private garden.
 It’s only a short walk to the trendy Oltrarno neighborhood’s lively nightlife, wonderful restaurants, pubs, and cool independent boutiques on the other side of the river.

 A mix of historical furniture and salvaged vintage items gives a sophisticated and unique design.
 Twelve of the 14 bedrooms are on the top two floors of the main home, while two are in a garden annex; each is unique, but all are exquisite.

 There is a flat-screen TV with satellite channels, a DVD player, and free WiFi in each room.
 Every accommodation has a private bathroom with a bath and bidet, as well as complimentary amenities.